niranjan2020/Logic-App-sends-email-with-attachment-from-storage-account/README.md

 Lets see how we can start.

 1. Go to Azure Logic App > click on create > select subscription > select RG > Provide Logic App Name > LASendsEmail > select Region > Next Tags > Review and Create
+2. Go to Storage Account and create container as email and upload sample doccument
+3. Once login App is created